 Reviews for the film were okay, and rightly pointed out problems with the story not quite matching up to the visuals.
 I think the plot is perfectly sound, but it’s hard to argue too much with that.
 Yet I do think there’s a fair bit more here than it was necessarily given credit for.
 The narrative may feel familiar, but it serves the film comfortably enough.

 Put into the context of modern cinema, the movie is one of a dwindling collection of productions of this ilk, too.
-Think back to features such as Pacific Rim and Mortal Engines, and it’s clear just what a gamble it is for studios to try a major, expensive science fiction movie.
+Think back to features such as Pacific Rim and Mortal Engines, and it’s clear just what a gamble it is for studios to try a major, expensive sci-fi movie.
 And there are decreasing numbers of companies looking to write massive cheques to have a go themselves.

 Times have changed, of course.
-There was a period in the 1990s and early 2000s where special effects was sufficient box office collateral, and studios realised there was a universal appeal to computer graphics.
+There was a period in the 1990s and early 2000s where special effects were sufficient box office collateral, and studios realised there was a universal appeal to computer graphics.
 Since then, of course – courtesy in part down to drab movies that have leant on CG over a good script – things have moved on.
 Now it’s superheroes and franchises, which makes the decision to even press ahead with Alita something of an anomaly in modern cinema.

 After all, you press ahead with a project based on source material that the mass market is unaware of, and that’s your marketing spend doubled for a start.
 How many studios are going to risk that, when such projects now struggle to offer a financial return?
 The only one I can think of that managed to do so was Ready Player One, which had Spielberg behind it.
 Even then, its returns were good, but well down on those you’d get for making even a weak superhero film.